nader2560/react-redux-firebase/docs/integrations/react-chrome-redux.md

 Do not use `firebaseConnect` in your content/popup scripts.
 This is because the `Store` object (the proxyStore in `react-chrome-redux`), is not "composed" with the `reactReduxFirebase` function as it is normally.

-Use `react-redux-firebase` in the background script, and communicate with your content/popup using the proxy store and aliases.
+Use `react-redux-firebase-immutable` in the background script, and communicate with your content/popup using the proxy store and aliases.

 Following this pattern allows authenticating the user from the popup: